skarode96/Yaatra/README.md

 - Peer-2-Peer Decision Making using WiFi-Direct
 - MultiHop Routing
 - Data synchronisation in case of no Internet
-- Backed up with Highly availble and secure service written in Django Framework
+- Backed up with Highly available and secure service written in Django Framework

 ### Technology Stack